theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 The extensions of most relevance to this project are the "V" vector extension (RVV, specified in [@specification-RVV-v1.0]) and the CHERI extension (specified in [@TR-951]).
-RVV has recently been officially ratified, and is the de facto vector extension for RISC-V. The following sections summarize the vector extension, how it accesses memory, and previous implementations in academia.
+RVV has recently been officially ratified, and is the de facto vector extension for RISC-V.

 ## A brief history of vector processing